zargarzadehm/oracle-core/docs/Stake-Slashing-Pool-Spec.md

 6. Output #1 R6 holds the address of the collector (who earns the extra payout)
 7. Output #1 R7 is a list comprised of the addresses of all of the successful oracles who provided a datapoint within the hardcoded margin of error (compared to finalized datapoint in R4 of Output #1).
 The addresses are acquired from the data-input [Datapoint](<#Stage-Datapoint>) box's R4.
 8. Output #1 R8 is the box id of Input #1.
-9. A payment box output is generated for every single oracle who's address is in the list in Output #1 R7.
+9. Output #2 is generated for the collector who's address is in R6 of Output #1, which has a total Ergs as dictated by the `Collector Payout Function`.
-9. A (potentially second) payment box output is generated for the collector who's address is in R6 of Output #1.
+10. A payment box output is generated for every single oracle who's address is in the list in Output #1 R7.
-10. Each payment box has a total amount of Ergs inside equal to the result of the `Successful Oracle Epoch Payout Function`.
+11. Each payment box has a total amount of Ergs inside equal to the result of the `Oracle Post Price`.
-11. Each data-input [Datapoint](<#Stage-Datapoint>) box has an R5 that is equal to Input #1 box id.
+12. Each data-input [Datapoint](<#Stage-Datapoint>) box has an R5 that is equal to Input #1 box id.
-12. At least 1 valid data-input box is provided.
+13. At least 1 valid data-input box is provided.
-13. Output #1 address is equal to the address held in R6 of Input #1.
+14. Output #1 address is equal to the address held in R6 of Input #1.
-14. Every data-input [Datapoint](<#Stage-Datapoint>) box has a datapoint within the margin of error.
+15. Every data-input [Datapoint](<#Stage-Datapoint>) box has a datapoint within the margin of error.
 ---